supersistence/tsunami_viz/GITHUB_SECRETS_SETUP.md

 **Copy the entire output** (including the `-----BEGIN OPENSSH PRIVATE KEY-----` and `-----END OPENSSH PRIVATE KEY-----` lines).

+⚠️ **Important**:
-⚠️ **Important**: This is your private key - keep it secret!
+- This is your private key - keep it secret!
 Only paste it into GitHub Secrets, never commit it to your repository.
+- When pasting into GitHub Secrets, make sure there are NO extra spaces or blank lines at the beginning or end
+- The key should start exactly with `-----BEGIN` and end exactly with `-----END`

 ## Step 2: Add Secrets to GitHub